opensearch-project/documentation-website/_security/access-control/users-roles.md

 Roles are the core way of controlling access to your cluster.
 Roles contain any combination of cluster-wide permissions, index-specific permissions, document- and field-level security, and tenants.
 Then you map users to these roles so that users gain those permissions.

-## Creating and editing OpenSearch roles - Overview
+## Creating and editing OpenSearch roles

-OpenSearch roles can be updated using various methods, the three methods to add or edit roles are as follows.
+OpenSearch can be updated using one of the following methods:

 ### Using the API